codeandtheory/yanalytics-pendo-ios/README.md

 ```

 #### Custom Configuration
-`PendoAnalyticsConfiguration` can be initialised with follwoing arguments where app key is required and for mappings, sessionData and debugMode we have a default value for each.
+`PendoAnalyticsConfiguration` can be initialised with following arguments where app key is required and for mappings, sessionData and debugMode we have a default value for each.

 ```swift
 import YAnalyticsPendo